masumi-network/kodosumi/README.md

 If one or more Ray serve applications are not yet available when kodosumi starts, you need to refresh the list of registered flows.
 Visit **[control screen](http://localhost:3370/admin/routes)** in the **[admin panel](http://localhost:3370/)** and click **RECONNECT**.

 Adding and removing deployments is operationalized with config files in `./data/config`.
 All files alongside `config.yaml` are deployed.
-You can test your deployment setup with `koco deploy ./data/config/config.yaml --test`.
+You can test your deployment setup with `koco deploy --dry-run --file ./data/config/config.yaml`.

 **Where to get from here?**